 In the courts of the Fae, a truce has long been in place between Winter and Summer.
 What havoc might a human child wreak in the careful machinations of beings older than time?
 To what lengths will Abbie’s parents go to get her back?

 Jane-Holly, an Oregon based writer, has been scribbling stories into notebooks and online for most of her life.
-She squeezes in time for homeschooling her three kids, date nights at the movies with her husband, and explaining her first name to everyone she meets.
-Jane-Holly believes that, if creativity is directly correlated to how messy your house is, she might just be one of the most creative people on the planet.
+She squeezes in time for her four kids, date nights at the movies with her husband, and explaining her first name to everyone she meets.
+She believes that, if creativity is directly correlated to how messy your house is, she might just be one of the most creative people on the planet.